mikeathan/nodeherder/README.md

 - Test new logic in RegisterBridge
 - backup automations
 - device lifetime optimization : check if automations or metrics is enabled for device before sending event
-- device disabled not working !!!!
+- device disabled not working - DONE
+- refactor executePayloadActionWithEvent and similar calls

 ## Features